-We conclude this section a discussion of the previous stability result.
-We provided a result, which does not use LaSalle's invariance principle.
-However, due to the coercivity assumption on the plant model, we required that the uncontrolled plant is already asymptotically stable.
+We conclude this section with a discussion of the previous stability result.
+We provide a result, which does not use LaSalle's invariance principle.
+However, due to the coercivity assumption in the plant model, we required that the uncontrolled plant is already asymptotically stable.
 Whereas such a property may be ensured with pre-stabilization using a stabilizing feedback controller, relaxing this assumption is subject to future work, in particular in view of the absence of such an assumption in the finite-dimensional case \cite{Pham22}.